wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_eth_getUncleCountByBlockNumber.md

 ---
-title: ksm:eth_getUncleCountByBlockNumber \[POST\] {disallowed}
+title: ksm:eth_getUncleCountByBlockNumber  {disallowed} - Kusama
-description: Returns the number of uncles in a block with given block number.
+description: Example code for the ksm:eth_getUncleCountByBlockNumber  {disallowed} json-rpc method. Сomplete guide on how to use ksm:eth_getUncleCountByBlockNumber  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters